bookofproofs/bookofproofs.github.io/_sources/history/19th-century/craig-james.md

 **James Craig** was a Scottish mathematician who made some significant inventions in map projections.
 He was killed when a mob attacked the Turf Club in Cairo.

 ### Mathematical Profile (Excerpt):
-* His mother was  Agnes Craig (born Buckhaven, Fife about 1841).
 * James attended Daniel Stewart's College in Edinburgh, being dux of the school in 1885.
 * In 1909 he invented the Craig retroazimuthal map projection.
 * It is sometimes known as the Mecca projection because Craig invented it while working in Egypt to help Muslims find their qibla.